Johanneslng/WhatsJustLike24/README.md

 # 📚🎮 WhatsJustLike 🎬📺

 **WhatsJustLike** is a web platform that helps users discover **similar movies, TV shows, video games, or books** based on user-generated recommendations.
-Type in any title you love, and instantly get suggestions for content that's just like it — curated by the community.
+Type in any title you love, and instantly get suggestions for content that's just like it.

 ## 🚀 What It Does